-Cyberharassment is harassment by means of email, text (or online) messages or the Internet.
+Cyberharassment is harassment by means of email, text (or online) messages or the internet.
 Cyberharassment is perhaps the broadest form of cyberviolence and involves a persistent and repeated course of conduct targeted at a specific person that is designed to cause severe emotional distress and often the fear of physical harm.
-Cyberharassment is often targeted at women and girls and termed "cyberviolence against women and girls" (cyber VAWG or Cyber VAWG).
+Cyberharassment is often targeted at women and girls and termed "cyber violence against women and girls" (CVAWG or Cyber VAWG).